 - Faculty members are obligated to return to NYU for at least one semester following the completion of the academic leave.

 - Within one month of completing the leave, the faculty member submits a comprehensive report detailing the progress and results of the agreed upon work undertaken during the leave period.
 The report is submitted to the academic unit leader and the SPS Dean.
 Failure to submit this end-of-leave report will be taken into consideration when determining reappointment and/or an increase in salary for the next academic year.

 - Upon returning from academic leave, the faculty member must present his or her report at the next regularly scheduled SPS faculty meeting or event.

 - If a faculty member is approved for an academic leave and then decides not to pursue the leave, they must submit a new application for any future leave.

 Eligibility for Applying for a Special Academic Leave

 The Special Academic Leave is granted in select circumstances to eligible full-time faculty whose applications meet the objectives of the Leave program.
 Applicants must also meet the following criteria to be eligible:

-- Be in good standing and be meeting performance expectations as certified by the associate dean or academic director
+- Be in good standing and be meeting performance expectations as certified by the academic unit leader.

 - A detailed explanation of the goals and purposes of the work to be completed and how they relate to the stated purpose of an SPS Special Academic Leave